dream-bit-de/nodejs-webpack-boilerplate/README.md

   /* Advanced configuration (click to show) */
 ```

+## :star: contributing

+You want to help us, and join the Dream-bit Community?
+Great!
+Please make sure to check out and understand what is written in the following files:

+- CODE-OF-CONDUCT.md
+- CONTRIBUTING.md

 ## :heart_eyes: Thank you!

 We want to thank everyone contributing on the following projects: